 Do I get a discount for only doing surface viewing without going into the cage?

 No. Guests pay for the space on the boat, whether they remain on the boat or decide to go into the shark cage.

 How long will we stay on the ocean?

-You will launch between 8am and 10am, depending on the tidal range.
-Return to shore is generally four and six hours after departure.
+You will launch between 8:00 am and 10:00 am, depending on the tidal range.
+Return to shore is generally four to six hours after departure.